mcc-us/bookkeeping/_posts/2024-01-17-5-trial-balance.md

 1. Enter the general ledger account names.

-2. Enter the ending balance of each account in Debit or Credit column.
+2. Enter the ending balance of each account in Debit or Credit column, using *Normal Balance*.

 3. Total the Debit and Credit columns to determine IF trial balance is in balance.